 As a parent, many of us wish that our kids would get off the computer or stop watching TV and go play outside.
 But many of us are so busy that we forget to encourage outdoor play in ways other than yelling, “Go play outside.”
 However, playing outside is important.
 Kids need to get that active exercise, breath fresh air, and develop interest in the world around them.
-You can encourage outdoor play be providing kids with activities and by playing with them.
-Here seven ways to encourage outdoor play with a combination of sensory opportunities and hands-on experiences that excite kids to try outdoor play either as a group or independently.
-I also included a list of outdoor play examples at the end of the post for a little inspiration.
+You can encourage outdoor play and physical development by providing kids with activities and by playing with them.
+Here are seven ways to encourage outdoor play with a combination of sensory opportunities and hands-on experiences that excite kids to try outdoor play either as a group or independently.
+I also included a list of outdoor play examples at the end of the post for a little further inspiration.

 How to Encourage Outdoor Play